Commissioner Bruce Adamson is the Chair of ENOC

 - participate in drawing up common recommendations.

-This year countries involved in ENYA include Spain (three regions), Malta, Slovakia, Greece, Cyprus, Sweden, Scotland, Wales, Northern Ireland, Norway, Jersey and Montenegro.
+This year countries involved in ENYA included Spain (three regions), Malta, Slovakia, Greece, Cyprus, Sweden, Scotland, Wales, Northern Ireland, Norway, Jersey and Montenegro.

 ENYA in 2020

-This year ENYA is involved in work on the ENOC theme of Child Rights Impact Assessments, with LGBTIQ+ rights as the topic.
-We’re supporting a group of young people in Scotland to take part, who’ve been working on these issues since March.
+This year ENYA was involved in work on the ENOC theme of Child Rights Impact Assessments, with LGBTIQ+ rights as the topic.
+We supported a group of young people in Scotland to take part, who worked on the topic from March through to November.

 The ENYA Forum

 Each year, young people from across Europe meet at an event called the ENYA Forum.
-Because of the coronavirus pandemic, this year the Forum is taking place online.
-It will run over the weekend of the 3rd and 4th of October.
+Because of the coronavirus pandemic, this year the Forum took place online over the weekend of the 3rd and 4th of October.

-Our group is sending two delegates to the Forum― Jonathan and Hope.
-They’ll take part in workshops and discussions with other young delegates from several different countries.
+Our group sent two delegates to the Forum― Jonathan and Hope.
+They took part in workshops and discussions with other young delegates from several different countries.

-By the end of the Forum, the young delegates will agree a list of recommendations around Children’s Rights Impact Assessments, which will feed into the position statement ENOC is writing.
+By the end of the Forum, the young delegates agreed a list of recommendations around Children’s Rights Impact Assessments, which will feed into the position statement ENOC is writing.